P5vc/bot-block/README.md

 In order to increase efficiency and query response speeds, and allow for burstable performance, Engine objects create and maintain a pool of fresh `Captcha` instances, with CAPTCHA images and data ready to be distributed at any moment.
 This size of this pool can be tuned to fit your website/project's requirements.
 For example, if your website often experiences large bursts in traffic, you may wish to increase the `POOL_SIZE` setting's value.
 On the other hand, if running on a system with very limited memory, you may wish to decrease this setting's value.

 Note: this is the only setting that cannot be dynamically updated.

+#### RATE_LIMIT

+**Applies To:** Engines

+**Default Value:** `0`

+**Must Be:**

+- Of type `int`
+- A whole number

+**Efficiency Impact:**

+No impact on CAPTCHA generation efficiency

+The lesser the value (still greater than `0`), the lower the average CPU usage by BotBlock

+**Description:**

+Sets a limit on the number of CAPTCHAs that may be generated per minute

+For systems with strict limits on average CPU usage, this setting allows the developer to limit the number of CAPTCHAs that BotBlock will generate per minute.
+If the limit is reached within one minute, BotBlock will pause CAPTCHA regeneration until the next minute starts.
+Rate limiting can be disabled by making this setting's value equal to `0`.

+Note: the rate limiting does not apply to the initial CAPTCHA generation (to fill the pool) that occurs when an `Engine` is first instantiated.
+It will also not apply to the regeneration that occurs when an `Engine` instance's settings are updated.

 ## Example CAPTCHAs